What is the future of health care?

 When it comes to major areas of my life, like health, personal finance, and family, I want to learn from and partner with the best in the business to make sure that I bring my A game to the table.

-This is what the future of health care looks like, at least for me.
+So, this is what the future of health care looks like, at least for me.

 Note: If I am accepted as a patient, I’m sure I’ll write more about the service and my experience.
 Right now, I’m just a hopeful guinea pig because I think this is an amazing opportunity.